biotope/biotope-element/docs/events.md

 ---

-Events in HTML are used for communication between your components and the outside world. `biotope-element` uses the native CustomEvent implementation, so only pure Javascript is used.
+Events in HTML are used for communication between your components and the outside world. `biotope-element` uses the native CustomEvent implementation, so only pure JavaScript is used.

 Below you'll also find some guidelines for using CustomElements so that you have the best possible experience developing and maintaining components built with `biotope-element`.